23Ruchil/Blog/_posts/2020-06-23-Speedreading.markdown

   Happy reading!

-  Find my post on [how to get things done][jekyll-thingsdone]done using the Pomodoro technique.
+  Check out my post on [how to get things done][jekyll-thingsdone] using the Pomodoro technique to boost your focus.

   [jekyll-thingsdone]: https://23ruchil.github.io/Blog/2020/06/01/Thinking-In-Pomodoros.html